 Put your goals and wishes on the table.

-Put all your intentions and goals on the table, “even if you’re making tough decisions, like treating one set of children differently from another,” says Weaver.
+Put all your intentions and goals on the table, “even if you’re making tough decisions, like allocating assets differently from one set of children another,” says Weaver.
 Without clear communication, you risk heartache.
-Imagine a spouse who passes away and leaves everything to her children from a first marriage, unbeknownst to her surviving spouse, who may not have enough income on which to live.
+For example, imagine a spouse who passes away and leaves everything to her children from a first marriage, unbeknownst to her surviving spouse, who may not have enough income on which to live.

 Plan it out: Have a solid estate plan in place.